Find Trade Colleges

 Learn more about these popular schools below:

-Our analysis found Towson University to be the most popular school for trade school students who want to pursue a bachelor’s degree in Maryland.
-Towson University is a fairly large public school located in Towson, Maryland that handed out 4,692 bachelor’s degrees in 2021-2022.
+Our 2023 rankings named Towson University the most popular school in Maryland for trade school students working on their bachelor’s degree.
+Towson, Maryland is the setting for this fairly large institution of higher learning.
+The public school handed out bachelor’s degrees to 4,692 students in 2021-2022.

-Students from Maryland who attend UMGC full time pay an average of $7,848 in tuition and fees.
+In-state students pay an average of $7,848 in tuition and fees if they attend UMGC full time.
 Out-of-state students pay an average of $12,336.
 On average, bachelor’s degree students take out $22,533 in loans while pursuing their degree.
 Around 47% of those degree recipients were women.

 UMGC does offer online classes for certain degree levels.
 During the 2020-2021 year, about 93% of the undergraduates at the school took at least one online course.